Keyboard shortcuts

 console.log(doubled); // [6, 8, 10]

-JavaScript has Arrays for sync data and Streams for async data.
-But Streams are awkward:
+JavaScript has Arrays for sync data and Streams for async data, but Streams are awkward to work with.
+They require verbose transformation chains and complex error handling:

 // Streams are verbose